openradar/PyDDA/_sources/user_guide/gridding.rst.txt

 you will need to choose a grid spacing that is coarse enough to have a continuous input radial velocity field at all altitudes.
 For example, Kosiba et al. (2013) chose their grid spacing such that it is about 1/2.5 the data spacing at the feature of interest.
 In this example, we will elect for a 500 m grid spacing.
+In addition, for the interest of having a wind retrieval done in a reasonable time frame for this example, we will limit the domain to the updrafts of interest.

 .. code-block:: python